alexalbu98/Emotion-Detection-From-Tweets-Using-BERT-and-SVM-Ensemble-Model/README.md

 Three versions of **BERT** have been tested: vanilla BERT, RoBERTa and **BERTweet**.
 For building the ensemble model is recommended training and using **BERTweet** as this flavour of BERT has been shown to offer best performance when working with tweets.
 The code for training the model on WASSA dataset is inside the **Bert_wassa.ipynb** file.
 Also the coresponding ensemble model for WASSA dataset is built here.
-The BERT and esemble model able to detect neutral emotions can be trained using **Bert.ipynb**.
+The BERT and ensemble model able to detect neutral emotions can be trained using **Bert.ipynb**.